jonnyhoeven/workshop/README.md

 > [!TIP]
 > It's important to understand that CRD's are methods to extend the Kubernetes API and create new resources.
 This
 > concept
-> is used in many operators, controllers, helm charts, ingress classes, storage classes to create new resources and
+> is used in many operators, controllers, helm charts, ingress classes and storage classes to create new resources and
-> manage
-> them individually.
+> manage them individually.

 ### Declarative vs Imperative

-Declarative means you define the desired state of the system and Kubernetes automatically changes the current state to the desired state the best way it can.
+Declarative means: you define the desired state of the system and Kubernetes automatically changes the current state to the desired state the best way it can.
 A powerful tool to manage the system.
 Instead of writing a series of commands to put the system in a certain state, you declare the desired state and Kubernetes will do the rest.

 > [!WARNING]
 > This has a mayor impact, small changes in the desired state can have a big impact on the current state.
 It's important
-> to understand the difference between the desired states of the system to prevent unwanted changes.
+> to understand the difference between the desired states of the system to prevent unwanted changes by Kubernetes.

 ### Health Checks